 Most good recruitment platforms provide the ability to communicate quickly and intelligently with applicants at every stage in the process.
 Many of these communications can be personalised for bulk mailing and automated.

 According to KPMG and PWC research, one in five hires is considered a bad hire that cost thousands of pounds.
 To reduce the risks of making bad hires, it would be beneficial to use cultural and behavioural pre-screening tools within your recruitment campaign.

 The aforementioned research established that around 80% of people leaving a job in the first year of employment leave for cultural and behavioural reasons, and not because they couldn’t do the job.

-It can be difficult to know when to start if you want to maximise your online recruitment strategy.
-A platform like Smart Recruit Online takes the pressure away, as we combine the very latest technology and tried and tested processes to maximise your online recruitment, all from one, easy-to-use platform.
+It can be difficult to know where to start if you want to maximise your online recruitment strategies.
+A platform like Smart Recruit Online takes the pressure away, as we combine the very latest technology and processes to maximise your online recruitment, all from one, easy-to-use platform.